 - Forming closer relationships with parents and carers

 A Teacher isn’t just someone who teaches.
 By becoming a Teacher after working as a Teacher Assistant, you will become a support system for your students.
-You will be responsible for their welfare in the classroom and outside of it.
+You will be responsible for their welfare in the classroom and outside of it after you step into teaching from Teacher Assistant training.

 Why Make the Leap to Teacher from Teaching Assistant, UK Professionals?